-Jeremy Wells brings Kenneth Cumberland-seque authority to this 'alternative' version of New Zealand history, made by the same team that produced Eating Media Lunch.
-TUHONZ plumbs the TV and historical archives to poke fun at the pretence of the past (and present).
+Jeremy Wells brings Kenneth Cumberland-esque authority to this 'alternative' version of Kiwi history, which was made by many of the team that worked on Eating Media Lunch.
+The Unauthorised History plumbs TV and history archives to poke fun at the pretence of the past (and present).
 This episode examines artefacts to do with sex and Aotearoa.
-With tongue planted in check (and elsewhere) Wells revisits everything from pole-dancing in the "hellhole of the Pacific" - colonial Russell; to randy Hutt Valley teenagers "getting laid" in the 50s.
+With tongue planted in check (and in other places) Wells revisits everything from pole-dancing in the "hellhole of the Pacific" — colonial-era Russell — to randy Hutt Valley teenagers "getting laid" in the 1950s.

 We don’t like to admit it but the bicultural roots of this country were laid by... bicultural roots.– Jeremy Wells prefaces the show